AlexWendland/public-note/general/When to Use Error Codes and Exceptions.md

 ## HTTP Stack

-In the [[HTTP Protocol|HTTP protocol]], status codes serve as a standardized way of communicating the result of a client's request to a server.
+In the [[Hyper Text Transfer Protocol (HTTP)|HTTP]], status codes serve as a standardized way of communicating the result of a client's request to a server.
 These status codes are well-defined, universally understood, and cover a broad range of scenarios from success (`200 OK`) to client errors (`404 Not Found`) and server errors (`500 Internal Server Error`).
-Using status codes in [[HTTP Protocol|HTTP]] is important for interoperability, as multiple clients and servers across different platforms and languages interact with each other.
+Using status codes in [[Hyper Text Transfer Protocol (HTTP)|HTTP]] is important for interoperability, as multiple clients and servers across different platforms and languages interact with each other.

 ## Within Your Programs